fred-saccoccio/france-ioi/README.md

 This a repo where I store my submissions to te website france-ioi for competitive programming training.

 ## Tips
+In the following paragraphs are some tips I use when programming in C++ with Linux for competitive programming.
 ### gdb .gdbinit config file and macros
 The ~/.gdbinit file can stores macros for gdb.
 Below is an example of such a macro :
 ```gdbinit